rvlsoft - Fotolia

 Wasabi was selected as a cloud storage supplier, largely because of its lack of egress costs and price points that were “significantly lower” than other suppliers, according to Mangera.
 He also pointed to Wasabi’s connectivity to S3 object storage and SMB file protocols.

 A big advantage, said Mangera, is that the pain of upgrade cycles is reduced.
-“Not having to refresh every five years is a benefit,” he added.

 Read more on cloud storage